ironsmile/nedomi/README.md

 * `path` (*string*) - path to a directory in which the cache for this zone will be stored.

 * `storage_objects` (*int*) - the maximum amount of objects which will be stored in this cache zone.
-In conjuction with `part_size` they form the maximum disk space which this zone will take.
+In conjunction with `part_size` they form the maximum disk space which this zone will take.

 * `part_size` (*string*) - Bytes size.
 It tells on how big a chunks a file will be chopped when saved.
 It consists of a number and a size letter.
 Possible letters are 'k', 'm', 'g', 't' and 'z'.
 Sizes like "1g200m" are not supported at the moment, use "1200m" instead.
 This will probably change in the future.